Team-Inceptus/InceptusNMS/CONTRIBUTING.md

   - `visibility`, if provided, should be after `type`.
 If not provided, it is implied to be `public`.
   - `mods`, if provided, should be after `visibility` or `type`.
     - This array must be in the order that the modifiers are declared.
 For example: `public static final` should be `["static", "final"]`.
+    - The array must be declared on one line.
   - `comment` should always be the last line in the object.

 ### `constructors` array